MikHuz/Project-Portfolio/README.md

 - Applied custom image filtering techniques for batch processing and visualization.
 - **Tools/Tech:** Python, image processing algorithms.

-Feel free to explore my projects for additional details and context on each project, showcasing examples of my work.
+### Feel free to explore my projects for additional details and context on each project